 We have contacted the Department of Health in Paraná State, where Foz do Iguaçu is located, and they confirm that no locally contracted cases of the Zika virus or chikungunya have been reported to date.
 Click here to view their official statement/report (in Portuguese).

-Given all of the above, we strongly believe that all delegates will have a safe and enjoyable travel experience to Foz do Iguaçu for the conference.
+We strongly believe that all delegates will have a safe and enjoyable travel experience to Foz do Iguaçu for the conference.
 If you plan to visit other regions of the country, we advise that you obtain any relevant information about proper health precautions that may be appropriate.